diogok/py_matching_pattern/README.md

 # Python Pattern Matching

 Inspired by [pampy](https://github.com/santinic/pampy) and [core.match](https://github.com/clojure/core.match), this is a pattern matching library for dynamic list of patterns.

-Right now it only supports matching lists of same sames.
+Right now it only supports matching lists of same sizes.

 ## Usage